There are multiple ways to pay for your education at SJCC. We can help you discover the options available to you.

 *Submit a FAFSA

 *Demonstrate financial need

-*Attend a FWS orientation - Fall 2014 orientations are closed *Complete all required forms (explained at the orientation)
+*Attend a FWS orientation: Sign-up *Complete all required forms (explained at the orientation)

 Scholarships are student aid that does not need to be paid back.
 Eligibility is generally based on academic excellence, community service, athletic abilities, etc. Information and applications may be found at the following web-sites: